The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

-We start by using the conspiracy channels and videos' IDs in the Conspiracy Resources Dataset to search YouTube URLs related to conspiracy theories.
-We detect 2,447 URLs linking to conspiracy channels and an impressive number of 135,829 URLs linking to conspiracy videos.
-The most widely shared channel is \textit{Fall Cabal}, which is now removed due to violations of YouTube's policy.
-We use AltCensored~\cite{altcensored}, to gather information about this channel, finding it had over 480,000 subscribers and an impressive 24 million views.
-The content posted by the channel reveals it is associated with the "Fall of the Cabal"~\cite{fallodthecabal}, an antisemitic documentary used to recruit QAnon followers affiliated with Dutch conspiracy theorist Janet Ossebaard~\cite{meder2021online}.
+Then, we extract URLs associated with the resources collected in the Conspiracy Resource Dataset.
+We start by using the conspiracy channels and videos' IDs in the Conspiracy Resource Dataset to search YouTube URLs related to conspiracy theories.
+We detect 2,284 URLs (371 unique) linking to conspiracy channels and 144,631 URLs (52,120 unique) linking to conspiracy videos.
+The most widely shared channel is \textit{Fall Cabal}, a channel associated with the "Fall of the Cabal"~\cite{fallodthecabal}, an antisemitic documentary used to recruit QAnon followers affiliated with Dutch conspiracy theorist Janet Ossebaard~\cite{meder2021online}.
 Instead, for Reddit, 8kun, and Voat, we extract all the URLs linking to conspiracy subreddits, boards, and subverses, respectively.
-We find 17,657 Reddit URLs, 3,788 8kun URLs, and 22 Voat URLs.
+We find 17,870 Reddit URLs (17,156 unique), 3,768 8kun URLs (2,509 unique), and 21 Voat URLs (11 unique).
 Most of the URLs we find are related to the \textit{r/conspiracy} subreddit, the largest conspiracy theory discussion board on Reddit~\cite{phadke2022pathways}.

-Finally, we extract all the URLs having the domain of the flagged websites, finding 221,220 URLs (81,844 unique) from 199 different domains.
-The website providing the most matches (92,243) is Zerohedge, a far-right news aggregator known for spreading conspiracy theories, particularly about COVID-19 ~\cite{zerohedgeban,zerohedgeban2}.
-The second most popular is InfoWars, well-known for promoting conspiracy theories and fake news~\cite{chong2019discovering,zeng2021conceptualizing}.
+Finally, we extract all the URLs having the domain of the flagged websites, finding 297,170 URLs (105,877 unique) from 94 different resources.
+The website providing the most matches is Zerohedge, a far-right news aggregator known for spreading conspiracy theories, particularly about COVID-19 ~\cite{zerohedgeban}.
+The second most popular is InfoWars, well-known for promoting conspiracy theories and fake news~\cite{zeng2021conceptualizing}.
 We also detect over 10k URLs linking to the \textit{qagg.news} website, a popular repository that stores the messages of the QAnon conspiracy theory~\cite{garry2021qanon,aliapoulios2021gospel}.

-In total, we find 378,729 URLs posted by 11,618 Telegram channels.
+In total, we find 465,744 URLs (178,044 unique) posted by 11,487 Telegram channels.
 We publicly release the extracted URLs in~\cite{anonymous_groundtruth} to enable further studies.
+In the following, we will refer to this dataset as \textbf{Conspiracy URLs Dataset}.
 Tab.~\ref{tab:conspiracy_groundtruth} succinctly reports the number of URLs collected inside the Telegram channels divided by resource type.